mui/material-ui/docs/pages/blog/2021-q2-update.md

 Designers have a great sense of detail.
 We have polished the kit, using all the feedback that we could get.
-We have also introduced support of a [dark mode](https://www.figma.com/file/7M8OmZIv6WigOjbSV7Xxlg/2021-q2-update?node-id=4230%3A724)!
+We have also introduced support for a [dark mode](https://www.figma.com/file/7M8OmZIv6WigOjbSV7Xxlg/2021-q2-update?node-id=4230%3A724)!
 We have worked on making the design kit close to the React components.
 This reduces miscommunications between designers and developers.

 #### Adobe XD